Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: Straightness of correspondence assignments

-This greatly simplifies some of the proofs, decreasing the number of $k$-corres\-pon\-dence assignments we need to consider.
-In particular, the following observation is often useful.
-We say that an edge $uv\in E(G)$ is \emph{straight} in a $k$-correspondence assignment $C$ for $G$ if $C_{uv}(c)=c$ for every $c\in\dom(C_{uv})$.
-An edge $uv\in E(G)$ is \emph{full} if $\dom(C_{uv})=[k]$. \begin{lemma} Let $G$ be a graph with a $k$-correspondence assignment for $G$.
+Before we start our work on the proof of Theorem~\ref{thm-maingen1}, let us introduce one more idea that greatly simplifies some of the arguments, decreasing the number of $k$-corres\-pon\-dence assignments we need to consider.
+We say that an edge $uv\in E(G)$ is \emph{straight} in a $k$-correspondence assignment $C$ for $G$ if every $(u,c_1)(v,c_2)\in E(C_{uv})$ satisfies $c_1=c_2$.
+An edge $uv\in E(G)$ is \emph{full} if $C_{uv}$ is a perfect matching. \begin{lemma} Let $G$ be a graph with a $k$-correspondence assignment $C$.
 Let $H$ be a subgraph of $G$ such that for every cycle $K$ in $H$, the assignment $C$ is consistent on $K$ and all edges of $K$ are full.
-Then there exists a $k$-correspondence assignment $C'$ for $G$ equivalent to $C$ such that all edges of $H$ are straight in $C'$, and all vertices not belonging to $H$ are fixed. \end{lemma} \begin{proof} Let $F_1$, \ldots, $F_m$ be the blocks of $H$, in reverse BFS order (so that $F_i$ intersects $H_{i-1}=F_1\cup\ldots\cup F_{i-1}$ in at most one vertex for $i=1,\ldots, m$).
-We process the blocks one by one.
-Suppose that we have already found a $k$-correspondence assignment $C_{i-1}$ equivalent to $C$ such that the edges of $H_{i-1}$ are straight and all vertices not belonging to $H$ are fixed.
-If $H_{i-1}$ and $F_i$ are vertex-disjoint, then let $r$ be any vertex of $F_i$; otherwise, let $\{r\}=V(H_{i-1})\cap V(F_i)$.
-We obtain a $k$-correspondence assignment $C_i$ that straightens the edges of $F_i$ as follows.
-Let $v_1,\ldots, v_s$ be the vertices of $F_i$ in order so that $v_1=r$ and so that $v_j$ has a neighbor $v_{j'}$ with $j'<j$ for $j=2, \ldots, s$ (so the graph $T$ with the edge set $\{v_jv_{j'}:j\ge 2\}$ is a spanning tree of $F_i$).
-For $j\ge 2$, we proceed (in order) to rename the colors on $v_j$ so that the edge $v_{j'}v_j$ becomes straight.
-If $s=2$, then the resulting $k$-correspondence assignment is clearly straight on the only edge of $F_i$.
-If $s>2$, the same is true for edges of $T$ by the construction.
-All other edges are straight as well by the assumptions of the lemma, since for every edge $e\in E(F_i)\setminus E(T)$, there exists a cycle in $F_i$ consisting of $e$ and a path in $T$. \end{proof} Let us remark that in particular Lemma~\ref{lemma-tree} applies whenever $H$ is a forest.
-Also, we cannot omit the assumption that the edges of any cycle in $H$ are full---consider e.g. a triangle $K=v_1v_2v_3$ with $3$-correspondence assignment $C$ defined by $C_{v_1v_2}(1)=C_{v_2v_3}(1)=C_{v_3v_1}(1)=1$, $C_{v_1v_2}(2)=2$, $C_{v_2v_3}(3)=3$, and $C_{v_3v_1}(2)=3$.
-Clearly, $C$ is consistent on $K$, but there exists no equivalent assignment such that all edges of $K$ are straight.
+Then there exists a $k$-correspondence assignment $C'$ for $G$ equivalent to $C$ such that all edges of $H$ are straight in $C'$, and $C'$ can be obtained from $C$ by renaming on vertices of $H$. \end{lemma} \begin{proof} Without loss of generality, we can assume that $H$ is connected, as otherwise we perform the renaming on the components of $H$ separately.
+Let $T$ be a spanning tree of $H$ rooted in a vertex $v$.
+We perform renaming on the vertices of $T$ in DFS order (with no renaming performed at $v$).
+When we are processing a vertex $u$ whose parent in $T$ is $w$, we rename the colors at $u$ arbitrarily so that the edge $wu$ becomes straight.